arimotearipo/learn-rag/README.md

 ## Required Environment Variables

-Set the following environment variables in a `.env` file or your environment:
+Copy the provided `.env` file in the project root and update the values as needed.
+The following variables are required:

-- `OPENAI_API_KEY` – Your OpenAI API key (for embeddings and chat completions)
+- `OPENAI_API_KEY` – Your OpenAI API key (required for embeddings and chat completions)
-- `SUPABASE_URL` – Your Supabase project URL
+- `SUPABASE_URL` – Your Supabase project URL (e.g., `https://your-project.supabase.co`)
-- `SUPABASE_KEY` – Your Supabase service role or anon key
+- `SUPABASE_KEY` – Your Supabase service role or anon key (must have permissions to create tables and functions)
+- `SUPABASE_DATABASE_PASSWORD` – Your Supabase database password (used for direct database access if needed)
+- `SUPABASE_DB_URL` – Your full Supabase Postgres connection string (used for direct SQL access if needed)

 Example `.env`:

 ```
 OPENAI_API_KEY=your-openai-api-key
+SUPABASE_DATABASE_PASSWORD=your-supabase-db-password
 SUPABASE_URL=https://your-project.supabase.co
-SUPABASE_KEY=your-supabase-key
+SUPABASE_KEY=your-supabase-service-role-or-anon-key
+SUPABASE_DB_URL=postgresql://postgres:your-db-password@db.your-project.supabase.co:5432/postgres
 ```

+> **Note:** The service role key and database credentials are recommended for local development to allow automatic database setup.
+Do not expose your service role key or database password in client-side code or public repositories.

 ## Asking Questions